-Students interested in an independent study must consult with their division chair and the assistant vice president of academic affairs for approval.
+Students interested in an independent study must consult with their division chair and the appropriate dean for approval.
 Generally, independent studies are not given in regularly scheduled courses.

 LEAVE OF ABSENCE / STOP OUT

 A student in good standing may interrupt a college program by requesting a leave of absence of one or two semesters in duration from the dean of the appropriate college.
 This arrangement allows the student to return to the college within one year without having to go through readmission procedures.